 |Perform Pick Work||UPC|

 - Access the “Item” table.
 (See instructions above.)

 - Click on the item you want to duplicate.

-- From the Actions menu, select Duplicate.
+- From the Actions menu in the top left, select Duplicate

 - Change the SKU, along with any other fields that need to be changed, then click save.